 Jessica is a Senior Medical Writer at Health Union.
 Jessica knew she’d found her best job ever when she started working for a children’s hospital on the digital marketing team.
 That’s when she discovered her love of writing about health topics.
 Fast forward to today, and she’s written about everything from cancer to HIV, depression to fetal surgery, organ transplant to heart attacks and strokes.
 When she’s not at her computer, Jessica walks off her wanderlust in as many countries as the budget allows, and on really good days, goes yarn bombing.

-Amna Rizvi is the Director of Community Development at Health Union.
+Amna Rizvi is Senior Director of Community Development at Health Union.
 In this role, she uses her background in health communications to understand and cater to the needs of people living with challenging health conditions.
 Amna has a Master’s degree in Public Health and many years of experience in the government and non-profit sector.
 She uses her experience and skills to build and sustain communities where patients feel empowered to advocate for themselves, get the most up-to-date information about their health conditions, and share experiences in order to improve the quality of their lives.

-Erin is a Moderator at Health Union.
+Erin is a Senior Cross-Community Moderator at Health Union.
 She was born in South Dakota, raised in Pennsylvania, and has spent her adult life in the Midwest.
-She went to college to pursue a writing career, but found her passion in helping people achieve their health goals.
+She went to college to pursue a writing career but found her passion in helping people achieve their health goals.
 She worked as a Health Coach and patient liaison for seven years before taking time off to raise a family.
 She enjoys supporting people as they seek to make improvements in their lives or when they are facing personal health challenges.
 In her spare time, she enjoys reading, writing, playing guitar and chasing after her kids.

-Shayna Yeates is Manager of Community Development at Health Union, who holds a Bachelor’s Degree in Psychology with a minor in Philosophy.
+Shayna Yeates is a Senior Manager of Community Development at Health Union, who holds a Bachelor’s Degree in Psychology with a minor in Philosophy.
 Her volunteer experience as an online crisis counselor reinforced her belief in the power of a supportive community and an empathic ear when confronting uncertainty.
 Shayna is enthusiastic to draw on her background in the social sciences to find creative ways to help build these meaningful communities where members can connect with empowering resources.

 Professional medical writers